zbychfish/gi-runner/README.md

 <LI>scripts/ics-uninstall.sh - native DEV team script to remove ICS instances
 <HR>
 Releases history:
+<P>v0.10.0
+<LI>Guardium Insights 3.2 support
+<LI>Added support for ODF in case of OCP 4.9+
+<LI>ICS 3.19 and 3.20 support
+<LI>CP4S 1.10.x support (online installation only)
+<LI>Added support Portworx Essentials as a storage backend (online installation only)
+<LI>Added support for OVN CNI
+<LI>Update rook-cepth to 1.9.9
+<LI>Update matchbox to 0.9.1
+<LI>Added activation STAP streaming and outliers Demo Mode in the installation process
 <P>v0.9.1
 <LI>Resolved bug with ICS variables when only GI and ICS is installed
 <P>v0.9.0